 Each bearing style has practical limitations that make it more or less suitable for a particular design situation than another style.
 The following bearing style limitations are summarized from HSDH Volume II, Chapter 4 selection tables and graphs.
-Most of the practical limitations discussed are not absolute and the designer must verify compliance with the standards.
+The practical limitations discussed below are not absolute and the designer must verify compliance with the AASHTO LRFD 7th Edition (2014) as the limitations are often adjusted with updates and revisions to the Specifications.

-Plain elastomeric pads are limited to 800 psi [5.5 MPa] compressive stress in accordance with the AASHTO LRFD 5th Edition (2010).
+Plain elastomeric pads are limited to 800 psi [5.5 MPa] compressive stress in accordance with the AASHTO LRFD 7^{th} Edition (2014) Article 14.7.6.3.2.
 Compressive forces will generally be limited to approximately 100 - 200 kips [444.8 - 889.6 kN].
 Practical limitations for rotation and translation are very small, on the order of 0.01 radians and 0.5" [12.7 mm] respectively.

-Cotton duck pads have an allowable compressive stress of 1,500 psi [10.3 MPa] in accordance with the AASHTO LRFD 5th Edition (2010).
+For cotton duck pads, in accordance with Article 14.7.6.3.2 of the AASHTO LRFD 7^{th} Edition (2014), the compressive stress due to applicable service load combinations shall be less than 3,000 psi, and the average compressive stress at the service limit state (load factor of 1.0) due to live load is limited to 2,000 psi.
 Design compressive forces should generally be limited to approximately 700 - 1,400 kips [3,113.7 - 6,227.5 kN].
-Reasonably, rotation is limited to approximately 0.003 radians and movement, without PTFE bonded to the upper surface, is limited to approximately 0.25" [6.4 mm].
+Reasonably, rotation is limited to approximately 0.003 radians, and movement without PTFE bonded to the upper surface, is limited to approximately 0.25" [6.4 mm].
 Currently, the use of CDP is limited by the low rotational capacity due to relatively large compressive strains at the service limit stress.
-However, research is currently underway to increase maximum compressive strength and rotation to these bearings.

-Steel reinforced elastomeric bearings designed in accordance with the AASHTO LRFD 5th Edition (2010) Method 'A' are limited to 1,000 psi [6.9 MPa] compressive stress and those designed in accordance with Method 'B' are limited to 1,600 psi [11.0 MPa] or 1,750 psi [12.0 MPa] when subjected to shear deformations or fixed conditions, respectively.
+Steel reinforced elastomeric bearings designed in accordance with the AASHTO LRFD 7th Edition (2014) Method 'A' are limited to 800 psi [6.9 MPa] compressive stress, as they are treated as plain elastomeric pads under Method 'A'.
+Steel reinforced elastomeric bearings designed using Method 'B' often result in bearings with a higher capacity than those designed with Method 'A'.
+In past specifications, the bearings designed in accordance with Method 'B' were limited to 1,600 psi [11.0 MPa] or 1,750 psi [12.0 MPa] when subjected to shear deformations or fixed conditions, respectively.
 A compressive force limit of approximately 750 - 1,500 kips [3,336.2 - 6,672.3 kN] should be considered.
 A practical limitation for translation, based on stability and economics, is in the order of 4 inches [101.6 mm] without the addition of a sliding element, and rotation is generally limited to 0.02 radians.